mohsin-sarker/stream-guardian-articles/README.md

     - AWS_REGION
     - SAFETY_API_KEY (This is new Safety requirement for Safety Run.
 Need to register for free to get the KEY.)

-For local using:
-    run in terminal
+For local using, run in the terminal:

     - aws configure

-### Terraform State Management
+### Terraform State Management & Store API Request Count

 Before deployment, ensure you will have a AWS S3 bucket with a unique bucket name.
-Change Backend Bucket name ["guardian-articles-config-bucket"] in main.tf so terraform state management will be stored and update during deployment.
+Change Backend Bucket name ["guardian-articles-config-bucket"] in main.tf and also bucket name in lambda_handler function so terraform state management will be stored and update during deployment.

+    Change Buckter from main.tf and lambd_handler():

+        - Change bucket name ["guardian-articles-config-bucket"] to your bucket name

 ### Lambda Environment Variables